bxparks/AceSPI/README.md

   ...
 }
 ```

-The SPI clock speed is currently hardwared to be 8MHz.

 The latching on the `SS` pin is performed using the `digitalWriteFast()`
 function from one of the external "digitalWriteFast" libraries.